matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

   the current content of an event: currently they can just look at `content.body`.
   However, this leads to a relatively inconsistent behavior:

-  Assuming that we have an event A with the body `1`, which is first replaced by the event A' with the new body `2` and then by the event A'' with the new body `3`.
+  Assume that we have an event A with the body `1`, which is first replaced by the event A' with the new body `2` and then by the event A'' with the new body `3`.
 The sync has been done right after A' und A''.
 Then the timeline would look like this: `2` -> `*3` instead of `1` -> `*2` -> `*3`.
 Although `2`